Located in the small park of Brandon Hill, this redbrick tower was built between 1896 and 1898 to commemorate John Cabot's pioneering...

 This southwest deli chain serves great sandwiches, wraps, salads and fresh juices.
 It also has branches on Princess Victoria St and...

-This 18th-century house provides an evocative illustration of aristocratic life in Bristol during the Georgian era.
-The six-storeyed house belonged to West India merchant John Pinney, along with his slave Pero (after whom Pero's Bridge across the harbour is named).
-It's decorated throughout in period style, typified by the huge kitchen (complete with cast-iron roasting spit), the book-lined library and the grand drawing rooms.
-Look out for Pinney's cold-water plunge-pool in the basement.
+Once the home of the wealthy West India merchant John Pinney, this 18th-century house provides an evocative insight into aristocratic life in Bristol during the Georgian era.
+It's decorated in period style, typified by the huge kitchen (complete with cast-iron roasting spit), the book-lined library and the grand drawing rooms, as well as Pinney's cold-water plunge-pool in the basement.